Edward the Black Prince: Battle of Poitiers

-On 5 September Edward proceeded to march through Berry.
-On 9 September King John II, who had gathered a large force, crossed the Loire at Blois and went in pursuit of them.
-When the king was at Loches on 12 September he had as many as 20,000 men-at-arms, and with these and his other forces he advanced to Chauvigny.
+On 5 September, Edward proceeded to march through Berry.
+On 9 September, John II, who had gathered a large force, crossed the Loire at Blois and pursued them.
+When the king was at Loches on 12 September, he had as many as 20,000 men-at-arms, and with these and other forces he advanced to Chauvigny.
 On 16 and 17 September his army crossed the Vienne.
-Meanwhile, Edward was marching almost parallel to the French and at only a few miles distance from them.
-From 14 to 16 September he was at Châtellerault, and 17 September as he was marching towards Poitiers, some French men-at-arms skirmished with his advance guard, pursued them up to the main body of his army, and were all slain or taken prisoners.
-The French king had outstripped him, and his retreat was cut off by an army at least 50,000 strong, while Edward he about 7,500 men.
-Lancaster had endeavoured to come to his relief but had been stopped by the French at Pont-de-Cé.
+Meanwhile, Edward was marching almost parallel to the French and at a few miles away.
+From 14 to 16 September he was at Châtellerault, and on the 17th, as he was marching towards Poitiers, some French men-at-arms skirmished with his advance guard, pursued them up to the main body of his army, and were all killed or taken prisoner.
+The French king had outstripped him, and his retreat was cut off by an army at least 50,000 strong, while Edward had about 7,500 men.
+Lancaster had tried to come to his aid, but was stopped by the French at Pont-de-Cé.

-When Prince Edward knew that the French army lay between him and Poitiers, he took up his position on some rising ground to the south-east of the city in the commune of Beauvoir and remained there that night.
-On 18 September Cardinal Hélie Talleyrand endeavoured to make peace.
-Edward was willing to come to terms and offered to give up all the towns and castles he had conquered, to set free all his prisoners, and not to serve against the king of France for seven years, besides, it is said, offering a payment of 100,000 francs.
-King John, however, was persuaded to demand that Edward and 100 of his knights should surrender themselves as prisoners, and to this Edward would not consent.
-The cardinal's negotiations lasted the whole day and were protracted in the interest of the French, for John was anxious to give time for further reinforcements to join his army.
-Considering the position of Edward, it seems probable that the French might have destroyed his army by hemming it in with a portion of their host, and so either starving it or forcing it to leave its strong station and fight in the open with the certainty of defeat.
+When Edward learned that the French army was between him and Poitiers, he took up a position on high ground southeast of the city, in the commune of Beauvoir, and stayed the night there.
+On 18 September, Cardinal Hélie Talleyrand tried to make peace.
+Edward was willing to come to terms, and offered to cede all towns and castles he had conquered, to set free all prisoners, and not to serve against the King of France for seven years, besides, reportedly, offering a payment of 100,000 francs.
+King John II of France, however, was persuaded to demand that Edward and a hundred of his knights surrender as prisoners.
+Edward did not agree.
+The cardinal's negotiations were protracted to help the French, as John needed time for further reinforcements to join his army.
+Considering the position of Edward, it seems likely that the French might have destroyed his army by surrounding it with a portion of their men, and thus either starving it, or forcing it to leave its station, and fight in the open, despite certain defeat.
 John made a mistake in allowing Edward respite during the negotiations, during which he employed his army in strengthening its position.
-The English front was well covered by vines and hedges; on its left and rear was the ravine of the Miausson river and a good deal of broken ground, and its right was flanked by the wood and abbey of Nouaillé.
-All through the day the army was busily engaged in digging trenches and making fences, so that it stood, as at Crécy, in a kind of entrenched camp.
+The English front was covered by vines and hedges; on its left and rear was the ravine of the Miausson river and a good deal of broken ground, and its right was flanked by the wood and abbey of Nouaillé.
+For a day, the army dug trenches and built fences to make a kind of entrenched camp, as at Crécy.